Acting with integrity

 - Develop business continuity plans to minimise damage and disruption to the Company and its customers following potential adverse events

-The Risk Committee consists of a cross-functional group of managers with a strong working knowledge of the company’s operations and reports directly to the Ethics Committee as well as to the Executive Committee.
+The Risk Management Committee consists of a cross-functional group of managers with a strong working knowledge of the company’s operations and reports directly to the Ethics Committee as well as to the Executive Committee.

 In addition to the Corporate Governance structure outlined above, LRS is also audited annually by third parties, in line with various reporting requirements.